 University of Michigan

-This project aims to rigorize, standardise and expedite the task of evaluating cooperativeness of new and emerging AI agents.
+This project aims to rigorise, standardise and expedite the task of evaluating cooperativeness of new and emerging AI agents.
 The focus is on mixed-motive domains that may involve both humans and AI agents, and the work will cover both MARL and LLM-based agents.
 Metrics will be focused on outcomes, so that it is not just to what extent agents regard the welfare of others that is valued, but also how creative and competent they are in promoting it.

 USD 293,574